-Pfs25-IMX313/Matrix-M1 is a 'protein-in-adjuvant' vaccine, made up of the protein Pfs25-IMX313 and the adjuvant Matrix-M1.
+Pvs25-IMX313/Matrix-M1 is a 'protein-in-adjuvant' vaccine, made up of the protein Pvs25-IMX313 and the adjuvant Matrix-M1.
 This is not a live vaccine and so there is no chance of catching malaria.
 Vaccinations will be given into the muscle of the upper arm (usually on the non-dominant side, i.e. on the left arm if you are right-handed).

-Pfs25-IMX313
+Pvs25-IMX313

-The protein Pfs25-IMX313 has two parts: Pfs25 and IMX313 which are fused together.
+The protein Pfs25-IMX313 has two parts: Pvs25 and IMX313, which are fused together.

-Pfs25 is a protein found on the surface of the Plasmodium falciparum malaria parasite as it develops in the mosquito.
+Pvs25 is a protein found on the surface of the Plasmodium vivax malaria parasite as it develops in the mosquito.
 An effective immune response against this protein could stop the growth of malaria in the mosquito, preventing the parasite from being transmitted by the mosquito to another human.

-IMX313 has been added to Pfs25 protein to help 'display' the protein to the body's immune system.
+IMX313 has been added to Pvs25 protein to help 'display' the protein to the body's immune system.
 Previous laboratory work has shown that IMX313 can increase the immune response.

-A similar vaccine to the one we are testing in this study, based on the same fusion of Pfs25-IMX313 has been given to 26 healthy UK adults in a previous trial in Oxford.
-This was not as a protein vaccine but instead within virus "carriers" that display it to the body's immune system.
-Within this vaccination formulation it was found to be safe and well tolerated.
+A similar vaccine to the one we are testing in this study, targeting a different species of malaria (Plasmodium falciparum) called Pfs25-IMX313 has been given to 26 healthy UK adults in a previous trial in Oxford.
+Although it was formulated differently to the vaccine being tested here, it was found to be safe and well-tolerated.